sonisarm/Comparing-phasing-outputs/README.md

 # Comparing phasing outputs 🧬

 ## Introduction
-Welcome to this repository, where we focus on the essential task of choosing the best phasing strategy for your genomic data.
+Welcome to this repository, which focuses on the essential task of choosing the best phasing strategy for your genomic data.
 Our aim is to provide a thorough comparison of read-based and pedigree phasing and determine the most effective approach for a given dataset.

 We utilize individuals with pedigree information and perform both types of phasing, comparing the results with Mendelian Inheritance.
 The workflow of the phasing process starts with called variants in a VCF and continues as follows:
 1) Filter VCFs